 - a criminal act depriving someone of that right

-Consequently, coercion covers a very broad spectrum of actions where one person bullies another person to make him/her do something — or not do something — that he/she does not legally have to do:1
+Consequently, coercion covers a very broad spectrum of actions where you bully another person to make them do something — or not do something — that they do not legally have to do:1

 An extreme example of coercion in Nevada is torturing someone until that person reveals information that the torturer is after: The victim has no legal obligation to tell the torturer anything, but the victim is being forced to with physical violence.